allenjromano/dh1-2019/README.md

 ### On Canvas

-Canvas will be used only for recording of grades and grade-related information.
+Canvas will be used only for recording of grades and grade-related information or for materials which must be password-protected.
 All course materials will be accessible in this repository or through links in this repository.